UCDavisLibrary/ucdlib-wp-plugins/ucdlib-locations/docs/interactive-building-maps.md

 - `ucdlib-locations-map-floors`
   Parent to *ucdlib-locations-map-floor* blocks.
 - `ucdlib-locations-map-floor`
   Can only be placed in *ucdlib-locations-map-floors* block.
-Allows user to upload map and space layers.
+Allows user to upload floor map and set metadata.
+- `ucdlib-locations-map-floor-layer`
+- Can only be placed in *ucdlib-locations-map-floor-layer* block.
+Allows user to upload floor zone layers.
 - `ucdlib-locations-map-legend`
   Parent to *ucdlib-locations-map-legend-item* blocks.
 - `ucdlib-locations-map-legend-item`